jrroosevelt/VS2PCG/CardClarifications.md

 A: Yes.
 It can be Iron Man or another character on your side.

 ^(Source: UDE FAQ)

+## Iron Man (SC - Crossover Vol. 5)
+^CardNumber: ^CV5-017

+*Set: Crossover Vol. 5*

+With **I Figured Out Time Travel**, choose 1, 2, or 3.
+Then each player chooses that many of their own resources (they can look at their face-downs first) and shuffles them into their owners decks.

+^(Source: Rule insert)

 # [Iron Monger](http://vs.tcgbrowser.com/images/cards/big/mcu1-034.jpg) (MC)
 ^CardNumber: ^MCU1-034, ^MCU1-035